Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Discussion

-In contrast, in the lower mass range of white-dwarf binaries, low \ace{} values seem to be the best match to the observed properties of post-CE MS--white dwarf systems \cite[e.g.,][]{zorotovic2010,toonen2013,camacho2014}.
-In conclusion, the \ace{}\lce{} model often used in population synthesis codes (but see, e.g., \citealt{korol2022} and \citealt{Combine} for alternative models) could be too simplistic to catch the complex physics of CE evolution, especially if we assume a constant value for \ace{} throughout the entire stellar mass range.
-Recently, there have been many efforts to improve the models of CE \citep[e.g., ][]{fragos2019,lawsmith2020,Ragoler22,Ryosuke22,Trani22,Vigna2022}.
-In the future, we aim to include and test additional CE models in \sevn{}.
+In conclusion, the \ace{}\lce{} model often used in population synthesis codes (but see, e.g., \citealt{Combine} and \citealt{korol2022} for alternative models) could be too simplistic to catch the complex physics of CE evolution, especially if we assume a constant value for \ace{} throughout the entire stellar mass range.